Will Still

-William Still (born 14 October 1992) is a professional football coach who was most recently the manager of Southampton.
+William Still (born 14 October 1992) is a professional football manager who is the head coach of club Auxerre.

 Born in Belgium to English parents, Still played youth and amateur football in Belgium before beginning coaching at the age of 17.
 In 2017, aged 24, he led Lierse in the Belgian First Division B, managing Beerschot in the same league four years later.
 He subsequently managed Reims and Lens in Ligue 1.
-He was appointed manager of Southampton in May 2025 but was dismissed from this role in November 2025.
+He was appointed manager of EFL Championship club Southampton in May 2025 but was dismissed from this role in November 2025.
+Still returned to Ligue 1 as head coach of Auxerre in June 2026.

 Early life

 William Still was born on 14 October 1992 in Braine-l'Alleud, Belgium to English parents, Jane (née Bagley) and Julian Richard Still, who left the United Kingdom two years earlier.
 His father worked for Shell.
 Still has two brothers, Nicolas and Edward, both also active in football.
 He holds dual Belgian and British citizenship.

 Growing up in the Walloon region, near Brussels, he went to a French language school and then learned Dutch by playing for Flemish football clubs.
 He went through Sint-Truiden and Mons youth teams, and finally played for Mons reserve team and amateur club Tempo Overijse, back then playing in the Belgian Fourth Division.

 Still has stated that playing the Football Manager and Championship Manager video game series helped him to decide to switch focus from playing at the age of 17, and move to England to start studying to become a coach at Myerscough College in Preston, Lancashire.

-Still is a fan of Premier League club West Ham United.
+Still is a fan of English club West Ham United.